-The ACT State Emergency Service (ACTSES) has received 11 calls for help today as a result of the wet weather.
+The ACT State Emergency Service (ACTSES) has received 13 calls for help following wet weather across the Territory.

 Majority of calls have been for leaking roofs in Northern Canberra.

 SES Units from Rivers, Majura, Belconnen and Tuggeranong have been stood up.

 ACTSES urges motorists to drive to the conditions as flash flooding could occur due to the large volume of water expected.

 The public is also reminded to keep clear of drains and waterways.

 ACT Fire & Rescue is also providing assistance.

 A cyclist is in a stable condition after being hit by a kangaroo on Adelaide Avenue this evening.